Show Table of Contents

 This installation guide describes the Red Hat Directory Server installation process and the migration process.
 This manual provides detailed step-by-step procedures for all supported operating systems, along with explanations of the different setup options (express, typical, custom, and silent), additional options for Directory Server instance creation, migrating previous versions of Directory Server, and troubleshooting.

 Directory Server provides a migration tool for upgrading or migrating from earlier Directory Server versions.
 If you already have a Directory Server deployment that is supported for migration, you must use the documented migration procedure to migrate your data and configuration to the latest version.
-Chapter 5, Migrating from Previous Versions
+Chapter 5, Migrating from Previous Versions has more information.

 To become more familiar with directory service concepts, consult the Red Hat Directory Server Deployment Guide; that manual is designed to help you plan the most effective directory service for your organization's requirements.
 For instructions on using Directory Server itself, see the Red Hat Directory Server Administration Guide.